PLENARY SPEAKERS

 Details

-Abstract: The chapter addresses basic principles in fractional modeling related to problems merging in nonlocal continua such as heat, mass, and momentum transfer, applied rheology, and other dynamic hereditary models.
+Abstract: The talk addresses basic principles in fractional modeling related to problems merging in nonlocal continua such as heat, mass, and momentum transfer, applied rheology, and other dynamic hereditary models.
 Two approaches have been considered: the constitutive approach based on fading memory and thermodynamic consistency and formalistic fractionalization.
-The analysis stresses the attention on the correct model build-up when kernels of various types, dictated by the relaxation behavior of the physical process modeled, have to be applied and their physical and mathematical adequacies
+The analysis stresses the attention on the correct model build-up when kernels of various types, dictated by the relaxation behavior of the physical process modeled, have to be applied and their physical and mathematical adequacies.

 Dr. Eray Çakıcı

-Affiliation: IBM Data Science & Al Elite, Germany
+IBM Data Science & Al Elite, Germany

 Email: eray.cakici1@ibm.com